Maximum Agreement Linear Predictors: Introduction

-\end{definition} In the definition, aside from having the same units, $X$ and $Y$ will usually be measurements of the same characteristic.
-In this paper, we use $\rho$ and $\rho^c$ instead of $\rho_\txt{XY}$ and $\rho^c_\txt{XY}$ whenever the correlations are between the variables $X$ and $Y$; however, the subscripts are specified in other situations.
-Observe that $\E[(X-Y)^2]$ is twice the expected perpendicular squared Euclidean distance from the $45^\circ$ line {of the random point $(X,Y)$}, hence it is a measure of the degree of concordance between $X$ and $Y$, with a small absolute value indicative of high concordance.
-Thus, {geometrically speaking, $\rho^c$ measures a particular linear association of $X$ and $Y$ from the vantage point of the $45^\circ$ line through the origin.} The following remark provides some properties of the $\CCC$ (see \citet{Lin:1989}) in relation to the $\PCC$ which will be useful later. \begin{rmk} The $\CCC$ satisfies the properties: (i) $-1 \ \le \ \rho^c \ \le \ 1$; (ii) $\rho \ = \ 0$ if and only if $\rho^c \ = \ 0$; and (iii) $|\rho^c| \ \le \ |\rho|$ with equality holding if and only if $\mu_\txt{X} \ = \ \mu_\txt{Y}\text{ and }\sigma^2_\txt{X} \ = \ \sigma^2_\txt{Y}$. \end{rmk} Since introduced by \citet{Lin:1989,Lin:1992}, the $\CCC$ has been used to measure agreement in reproducibility, assay validation, and other types of studies.
-The results were generalized to both continuous and categorical variables as well as with random and fixed covariates in \citet{LHWY:2002,LHW:2012}.
-For example, in ophthalmology, \citet{APDS:2011} developed a conversion formula between {the measurements obtained from} two optical coherence tomography (OCT): Stratus OCT (conventional approach) and Cirrus OCT (advanced approach); see Figure \ref{OCT_DATA} for the scatter plot of the paired OCT sample data in \citet{APDS:2011}.
+\end{defn} The $\CCC$\ definition clearly requires that $Y$ and $X$ possess the same units or unitless.
+In addition, this entails that $Y$ and $X$ be measurements of the same characteristic, trait, or phenomenon.
+For brevity, we use $\rho$ and $\rho^c$ instead of $\rho_\txt{YX}$ and $\rho^c_\txt{YX}$ whenever the correlations are between the variables $Y$ and $X$; however, the subscripts are specified in other situations.
+Observe that $\E[(Y-X)^2]$ is twice the expected perpendicular squared Euclidean distance from the $45^\circ$ line of the random point $(Y,X)$ {and its denominator represents the same expected squared distance when $Y$ and $X$ are independent}.
+Hence, it is a measure of the degree of concordance between $Y$ and $X$, with a small absolute value indicative of high concordance.
+Thus, geometrically speaking, $\rho^c$ measures a particular linear association of $Y$ and $X$ from the vantage point of the $45^\circ$ line through the origin.
+Properties of the $\CCC$ (see \citet{Lin:1989}) in relation to the $\PCC$, are (i) $-1 \ \le \ \rho^c \ \le \ 1$; (ii) $\rho \ = \ 0$ if and only if $\rho^c \ = \ 0$; and (iii) $|\rho^c| \ \le \ |\rho|$ with equality holding if and only if $\mu_\txt{Y} \ = \ \mu_\txt{X}\text{ and }\sigma^2_\txt{Y} \ = \ \sigma^2_\txt{X}$.

+As a concrete example of the use of the $\CCC$, \citet{APDS:2011}, in an opthalmology study, developed a conversion formula between {the measurements obtained from} two optical coherence tomography (OCT) approaches: Stratus OCT (a conventional approach) and Cirrus OCT (an advanced approach).
+Figure \ref{OCT_DATA} shows a scatter plot of the paired OCT sample data that was analyzed.